 Now more than ever I want to ensure that everyone feels welcome, seen, and heard because feeling truly welcomed is such a big thing.

 I want young people to understand that their voices do matter.
 I want young people to realize that when they walk through those blue doors at their local Boys & Girls Club, they have a village of support no matter the color of their skin, religious beliefs or gender identity.
 They have a village who will support them regardless of the challenges they face.

 I want to meet teens across the country, get to know their stories and help them navigate life as Club kids and young people in general.
 I want to partner with organizations and people who are willing to help amplify young voices.
 I want to create programs and establish sessions for young people to network and express themselves.
 I also want to create career fairs where young people are presented with multiple ways to be successful after high school including going to college, attending a trade school, taking a gap year or going straight into the workforce.
 Most of all I want to help everyone to discover and use the fire they have inside of themselves.

 Having a place to belong and someone who believes in you can have a powerful impact.
 Boys & Girls Clubs of America’s Youth of the Year are a shining example of this and exemplify what it means to be a Boys & Girls Club kid.
-The Youth of the Year program wouldn’t be possible without Signature Sponsors Kohl’s & Toyota, and Marquee Sponsor Mondelez International, who share a dedication to providing better tomorrows for young people.
+The Youth of the Year program wouldn’t be possible without Signature Sponsors Kohl’s & Toyota, who share a dedication to providing better tomorrows for young people.
 Learn more about Abigail A. and our Youth of the Year program and help us keep opening the door to Great Futures!

 Boys & Girls Clubs of America provides caring adult mentors and life-shaping programs to millions of kids and teens each year.
 In safe, inclusive places, youth build the skills and resilience to thrive in school, the workplace and in life.
 Join us on our mission of helping all young people reach their full potential: